gridscale/gsclient-js/README.md

 ## All Ressources and Functions
 Here you find a list of all available Functions.
-We will add some more soon to make you life easier!
+We will add some more soon to make your life easier!

 #### Server
 client.Server.list( [ requestoptions , callback ] )